huzidev/TTS/readme.md

 - Upload a sample audio file with `wav` format
 - Give the text to generate and click `Synthesize`
 - Play yours generated result
+- It'll generate the audio of the exact given text in the voice of the file uploaded in the `Reference Audio`
+- For Live Chat in the clonned voice go to `Live Chat` > Upload the Reference Audio and send the message
+- AI will talk with you in the voice of the Referece Audio (Clonned Voice)

 ### coqui/XTTS-v2
 - 1.4M downloads with most likes in TTS models with 1.93k likes But not latest (Last update december of 2023)